openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 ```

 ## When to Specify Mean and Scale Values
-Usually neural network models are trained with the normalized input data.
+Usually, neural network models are trained with normalized input data.
 This means that the input data values are converted to be in a specific range, for example, `[0, 1]` or `[-1, 1]`.
-Sometimes the mean values (mean images) are subtracted from the input data values as part of the pre-processing.
-There are two cases how the input data pre-processing is implemented.
+Sometimes, mean values (mean images) are subtracted from the input data values as part of pre-processing, which is implemented in one of two ways:
  * The input pre-processing operations are a part of a topology.
 In this case, the application that uses the framework to infer the topology does not pre-process the input.
  * The input pre-processing operations are not a part of a topology and the pre-processing is performed within the application which feeds the model with an input data.